codeforsanjose/CycleSafe/readme.md

 1. install python 2.7
 2. install pip and (if using Linux) python-dev
 3. > python get-pip.py

-   > Linux users: pip install python-dev

 4. Install requirements.
  For local mode only:
-   > -pip install -r local_requirements.txt
+   > pip install -r local_requirements.txt

   NOTE: If you have a problem with MySQl-Python in production, follow instructions here: http://stackoverflow.com/questions/25459386/mac-os-x-environmenterror-mysql-config-not-found